-Figure 8.
+Figure 9.
 The Sum Total Duration of Movements (STDM) by Field of View (FOV).

-After analyzing all our participants without taking into consideration their video games experience, we divided our subjects into two categories: video game players (VGP) and non-video game players (NVGP).
-Fig. 9 shows a comparison between the VGPs and the NVGPs using the TD measure.
-We found that the non-video game players took more time than the video game players to achieve the required task.
+• Difference between the video game players and the non-video game players using the Total Duration of each task (TD): After analyzing all our subjects without taking into consideration their video games experience, we divided our subjects into two categories: Video Game Players (VGP) and Non-Video Game Players (NVGP).
+Fig. 10 shows a comparison between the video game players and the non-video game players using the TD measure.
+We found that the non-video game players took more time than the video game players to achieve the required visual search task.